Dream of Ding Village

 It is a story based on the blood sales in rural Henan province that sparked a major AIDS crisis in China.
 After the first edition sold out, it was banned—no more copies can be printed in China.
 Yan Lianke has stated in interviews that the book could have been better if he had not been self-censoring himself to ensure it could be published.
 This ban is said to have been lifted in 2011.

 In 2011, a film adaptation of this novel named Love for Life was released in China, which is directed by Gu Changwei and stars Zhang Ziyi and Aaron Kwok.

+Origins

+Much like the Taiwanese writer, Wu He, who lived in indigenous mountain villages while researching his novel Remains of Life, Yan spent three years living in and traveling through various regions of Henan Province.
+Posing as the assistant to an anthropologist, Yan went from village to village throughout Henan, documenting the impacts of the AIDS outbreak.
+His original conception was for the book to be a work of non-fiction, the purpose of which was to "educate a population which knew of AIDS only as the 'nameless fever.'"